arcas-io/arcas-load-test-mediasoup-example/README.md

 yarn && yarn server
 ```

+> Note: If this produces an error loading gst-plugins-base, make sure your Gstreamer version is 1.18.x and that you have followed the installation instructions above.

 With both the MediaSoup SFU and the Arcas Load Test server running, we can now start the test.
 In a separate terminal window in the `/arcas-load-test-mediasoup-example` directory, kick off the test: